Ibn Sahl (mathematician)

 The Tehran manuscript is much longer, but it is badly damaged, and the Damascus manuscript contains a section missing entirely from the Tehran manuscript.

 The Damascus manuscript has the title Fī al-'āla al-muḥriqa "On the burning instruments", the Tehran manuscript has a title added in a later hand Kitāb al-harrāqāt "The book of burners".

 Ibn Sahl is the first Muslim scholar known to have studied Ptolemy's Optics, and as such an important precursor to the Book of Optics by Ibn Al-Haytham (Alhazen), written some thirty years later.

 Ibn Sahl dealt with the optical properties of curved mirrors and lenses and has been described as the discoverer of the law of refraction (Snell's law).

 Ibn Sahl uses this law to derive lens shapes that focus light with no geometric aberrations, known as anaclastic lenses.

 In the remaining parts of the treatise, Ibn Sahl dealt with parabolic mirrors, ellipsoidal mirrors, biconvex lenses, and techniques for drawing hyperbolic arcs.

-Ibn Sahl designed convex lenses that focus lights rays that are parallel, which can cause an object to burn at a specific distance.
-A biconvex lens has the ability to focus at a specific point at an infinite distance.
-Ibn Sahl has made many contributions to optics, he also wrote an article about the celestial sphere.
-A constant ratio is the main focus point of his study, and it allows for a better understanding of refraction lenses.
-Ibn Sahl did an experiment where a piece of crystal was used to propagate a ray of light through the crystal which then refracts in the air.
+Ibn Sahl designed convex lenses that focus light rays that are parallel, which can cause an object to burn at a specific distance.